Unfortunately, I have some painfully bad news. You will be required to do math in respiratory therapy school.

 - Dynamic Compliance = Exhaled VT / (PIP – PEEP)

 So for this one, the question asks for the patient’s static compliance.
-To get the answer, all you have to do is plug the numbers in the formula.
+All you have to do is plug the numbers in the formula to get the correct answer:

 Static Compliance = 500 / (30 – 5)